Dogs aren't the only ones who howl, but why do cats do it?

-According to Catster, when the pitch gets higher, drawn-out, melodic and "yowly," it's time to really pay attention.
-This type of sound is called caterwauling, and there's nearly always a reason behind caterwauling.
+When the pitch gets higher, drawn-out, melodic and "yowly," it can indicate a problem.
+This type of sound is called caterwauling, and there's nearly always a reason behind this odd, angry cat noise.

 What is Caterwauling?